 How the experiment is set up.

-Hypothesis, parameters, what's the same across versions, what changed between v1 and v2, and where v3 might go.
+Hypothesis, parameters, what's the same across versions, what changed between v1 and v2, and what v3 (Erbil) is testing.

 Read the method - v1 Record